tormi/WunderWay/workwithus/drupal-key-cms-functionality.md

 You’ll be able to view everything in the CMS and **filter content** according to which changes you need to make.
 It’s simple to **search content** by type, name, tags and author, whether it was created within the CMS or uploaded.

-We can create **different user roles** for your CMS users, and **restrict and allow functionality, depending on the requirements of each role.
+We can create **different user roles** for your CMS users, and **restrict and allow functionality**, depending on the requirements of each role.
 This will be combined with your **workflow** to ensure that only certain roles can perform certain tasks.

 Your current need to hand-code HTML to create bespoke layouts will be replaced with functionality, including drag-and-drop, to achieve your design goals.